Geography and Geology of the Southwest

 What You Will Learn

 The American Southwest is one of the most culturally distinctive and physically spectacular regions of the world.
 Students will study and observe many of the most significant features of this region.
 This program explores how people have related to this land and examines current issues and future trends in natural resources and cultural processes in the region.

-|Course and CRN||Course Title||Course Instructor|
+|Course and CRN||Course Title||CRN|

 IMPORTANT: Be sure to check that you have met the required prerequisites (if applicable) before registration.

 Tuition for three hours of undergraduate university credit: $808.74